deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 # Product Overview

-Security is a massive and complicated topic and there are dozens of open sourced tools on the market that can help to make a product safer.
+Security is a massive and complicated topic and there are dozens of open-sourced tools on the market that can help to make a product safer.
 The tools often are summoned to enforce known best-practices to docker images, kubernetes, and cloud infrastructure at large.

-Unfortunately, there are problems:
+However, this approach that relies on many tools comes up with its own set of problems:

 - a lot of tools cover just a single aspect of security management
 - tools are disconnected and just figuring out how to use them together is a hassle
 - often, they have no reporting capabilities and no historical overview.

-*Kubegaard* is here to fill in these gaps.
+*Kubegaard* is here to address these problems.

+## What is Kubegaard?

+Kubegaard is an open source security tool that is mainly designed to **audit the configuration of cloud systems**.
+It differs from other tools by combining various scanners to **target many object types**, reducing the number of tools needed to be learned, installed and maintained.

+Audit results are seamlessly combined in the user interface, making it easier to consume and understand.
+The results are **ranked based on severity** and each discovered issue is accompanied with a **recommended action** to resolve.

+Kubegaard also offers **a historical view** and **reporting** to monitor the security of your systems over time and inform relevant parties from the state of affairs.

-## Kubegaard cornerstones
+### Kubegaard cornerstones

-Kubegaard

-Fundamentally the product focuses on configuration that you **already** have in your system and help you to improve it.

-- The product supports scheduled configuration audits/scans.
+- Scheduled configuration audits via scans
-  - The schedule can be configured to run with certain periods
+  - Scan periods can be adjusted (e.g. daily, weekly, etc.)
+  - Currently, scan targets can be limited via configuration only.
+In the future, we're planning to allow this via the UI.
 - In the V1 version, from the UI you cannot select a subset of targets to be scanned.
 However, via scanners configuration, you can limit what the scanners can access and will scan.

-- The product can audit different types of objects via different underlying scanners.
+- Audit different types of objects via different underlying scanners.
 These objects are:
-  - cloud infrastructure: databases, networks, vendor-specific products.
+  - azure cloud infrastructure: databases, networks, vendor-specific products.
   - k8s objects: deployment, statefulset, etc.
   - docker images.

-- The product ranks all found issues based on their severity.
+- Rank all found issues based on their severity.
   - The user can override the severity of specific types of issues.

-- The product suggests remedies or solutions to discovered issues whenever possible.
+- Suggestions for remedies or solutions to discovered issues whenever possible.
-  - a CVE that is discovered may not be addressed yet.
-There may not be a solution to offer.
+  - Some problems may not have a solution at the moment. (e.g. a CVE that is recently discovered and is not yet addressed)

-- The product offers reporting and historical overview.
+- Reporting and historical overview

-**The V1 version of the product is not designed**:
+### Out of scope

-- to prevent issues being introduced to a system but rather catch issues on a given system.
+- Preventing issues being introduced to a system but rather catch issues on a given system.
 Therefore, it's not suitable to use as part of CI/CD pipelines and associated tasks.
-- for real-time protection - scans/audit are expected to be scheduled daily/hourly.
+- Real-time protection - scans/audit are expected to be scheduled daily/hourly.
-- to address any of found issues directly. (i.e. you cannot fix any issue from the product itself, it just displays results + suggestions)
+- Addressing any of the found issues directly. (i.e. you cannot fix any issue from the product itself, it just displays results + suggestions)

 ## Installation, Hosting, Runtime

-- Initial version is designed to be installed to the customer's own systems (i.e. on premise or on cloud).
-  - SaaS is out of scope currently
+Kubegaard is currently designed to be installed in your systems (i.e. on premise or on cloud).
+SaaS is currently out of scope.

-- The product consists of:
+The product, at a high level, consists of:

 - `backend` and `frontend` applications. `Frontend` depends on `Backend` API.
-  - `scanners` jobs, that depends only on scanned target.
+- `scanners` jobs, that depends only on the scanned target.
 - auxiliary infrastructure: database, blob storage, messaging service (possible to use a cloud-provider for all of these).

-- The product can be installed into a single node / VM with all of its components, as long as it has access to targets to be scanned.
+The entire product can be installed into a single node (i.e. a VM) with all of its components, as long as it has access to targets to be scanned.
+We recommend installing the product into your private network and not exposing publicly as it doesn't support any authentication.

-  - Individual scanners *might be* installed separately and be horizontally scalable.
+Individual scanners *can be* installed separately and scaled horizontally.
 This depends on the scanner type and would require some configuration during the installation.
-    - For example: Multiple instances of `trivy` can be installed and the product would divide the work between these instances to increase throughput.
+For example, multiple instances of `trivy` can be installed and the product would divide the work between these instances to increase throughput.
+It may not necessarily be as simple for other types of scanners due to the nature of the scan being performed.

-- The product needs read-only access to targets to be scanned (cloud-vendor and/or kubernetes apis).
+The product needs read-only access to targets to be scanned (cloud-vendor and/or kubernetes APIs).
+Scanners have each their own configuration.
+They can be enabled or disabled based on needs.

-- The product installation supports configuration.
-  - individual scanners can be enabled / disabled.

-- The product UI runs on the browser.

-- The product API is meant to be used by the UI only and is not designed to be used by other developers atm.
+The product `frontend` is a SPA that runs on the browser.
+The `backend` exposes a set of APIs that are designed to be consumed by the UI.
+Currently, the APIs are not meant to be used by other developers.

-- The V1 version of the product is expected to be used in customer's private network.

-- Installation process requires system/platform engineer, who understands system topology and security implications of installed components.
-However the end-product (web-interface) could be used by any team members: dev/ops/dev-ops teams, security experts, management.
+The installation requires system or platform engineer who understands system topology and security implications of installed components.
+However, the end-product (web-interface) could be used by any team members: dev/ops/dev-ops teams, security experts, and management.

-## V1 Features
+## Roadmap

+### V1 - Initial Release

 - Scanner Types:
   - Container Image vulnerabilities scanner [trivy](https://github.com/aquasecurity/trivy)